helloumma/Productivity-Journal/README.md

   - log in/out button
   - flip between days in the calendar - have a date picker the user can go to
   - save icon button to save all the data from different components
+- Centralise all data to be coming from the index page/think about state management
+- Must change the onSubmit - window location isn't a good fix (do more research on validatePath when it comes to server side)